harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings.md

 This topic describes settings and techniques for the **Build and Push an image to Docker Registry** step, which creates a Docker image from a [Dockerfile](https://docs.docker.com/engine/reference/builder/) and pushes it to a Docker registry.
 For more information, go to [Build and push an artifact](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-upload-an-artifact).

-:::info Root access required
+:::info Kubernetes cluster build infrastructures

-**Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md) by default (except when used with [self-hosted VM build infrastructures](/docs/category/set-up-vm-build-infrastructures), which use Docker).
-This tool requires root access to build the Docker image.
+With Kubernetes cluster build infrastructures, **Build and Push** steps use [kaniko](https://github.com/GoogleContainerTools/kaniko/blob/main/README.md).
+Other build infrastructures use [drone-docker](https://github.com/drone-plugins/drone-docker/blob/master/README.md).
+Kaniko requires root access to build the Docker image.
 It doesn't support non-root users.

 If your build runs as non-root (`runAsNonRoot: true`), and you want to run the **Build and Push** step as root, you can set **Run as User** to `0` on the **Build and Push** step to use the root user for that individual step only.